Singkawang: Administrative districts

+Prior to decentralization (in the time during which Singkawang was an administrative city within Sambas Regency) before it was established as an independent city in 2001, the city had three administrative districts, Roban, Pasiran and Tujuhbelas.
+These three districts were previously part of an undivided Singkawang District until 1981.
+In 2003, the districts were reorganized by splitting the Tujuhbelas District into three new districts (East Singkawang, North Singkawang and South Singkawang), while the residual districts of Roban and Pasiran were renamed as Central Singkawang and West Singkawang, respectively.

-The city is divided into five administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
+The city is divided into five administrative districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of urban villages (kelurahan) in each district, and its post codes.

+Note: (a) including the offshore island of Pulau Simping.

 Climate

 Singkawang has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.

 Demographics

 Most of the population are of Chinese descent (around 42% of whole population).
-The largest group of Chinese descent is Hakka people (locally called as "Hakka-nyin" who speak Guangdong-Hakka dialect).
+The largest group of Chinese descent is Hakka people (locally called as "Hakka-nyin" who speak -the local Hakka dialect).
 The other major group of Chinese descent is Chaozhou People which is better known as Teochew.
 The rest are Malay, Dayak, Javanese, and other ethnicities.
-The total population was 235,064 at the 2020 Census.
+The total population was 235,064 at the 2020 Census, and reached 250,000 in mid 2024.

 The distribution of the religion practically follows the distribution of the ethnic groups; the largest groups are Islam followed by Buddhism, Catholic, Protestant and Confucianism.

-City of Tolerance

-Singkawang is also known as the City of tolerance.
-The city of Singkawang gets the title of the most tolerant city in Indonesia, because it is seen from a socio-cultural perspective. there is a uniqueness and togetherness of cultural diversity and the culture of the people who live and settle in Singkawang City, uphold the values of Pancasila and uphold the unity of the Unitary State of the Republic of Indonesia.